genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/06_forms.md

 ![](/img/finished-trade-view.png)

 :::note
-You won't se any changes in the `ALL_POSITIONS` grid after you add a new trade because we have not created any consolidators yet.
+You won't see any changes in the `ALL_POSITIONS` grid after you add a new trade because we have not created any Consolidators yet.
 We will be doing it in the next steps.
 :::

 <!--- This part of the go to next level does not fit with any other part of the tutorial.
 Needs to be refactored to something that can be used in this tutorial